bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

       :language: http

    :resheader Content-Type: ``application/json``
+   :resheader Location: Relative link to a status monitor for the submitted transaction.

    :statuscode 202: The pushed transaction was accepted in the ``BACKLOG``, but the processing has not been completed.
    :statuscode 400: The transaction was malformed and not accepted in the ``BACKLOG``.